Fort Lauderdale Personal Injury Attorney

 - Wrongful Death

 We help you determine fault through an in-depth investigation of the accident and the use of medical, vocational and financial experts.
 Our Fort Lauderdale personal injury attorneys guide you through each step of your case, whether it involves negotiating with insurance companies or litigating in court.
-Keep in mind that under Florida law you may have as little as two years for medical malpractice or three years for other accidents to file your personal injury claim, which makes it essential to act quickly.
+Keep in mind that under Florida law you may have as little as two years for medical malpractice to file your personal injury claim, which makes it essential to act quickly.

 Types of injury and accident cases our attorneys help with in Florida